C3B2W23/TactilityApps/Apps/Meshola/docs/ARCHITECTURE.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

-**Key Insight:** Messages are received even when user is in Maps, Settings, or Launcher because MeshService runs continuously as a Tactility Service.
+**Key Insight:** Messages are received even when user is in Maps, Settings, or Launcher because MesholaMsgService runs continuously as a Tactility Service.

 ---